-Wonbin Hong received his B.S. in electrical engineering from Purdue University, West Lafayette in 2004 and Masters and Ph.D. also in electrical engineering from the University of Michigan, Ann Arbor in 2005 and 2009 respectively.
+Wonbin Hong (홍원빈) received his B.S. in electrical engineering from Purdue University, West Lafayette in 2004 and Masters and Ph.D. also in electrical engineering from the University of Michigan, Ann Arbor in 2005 and 2009 respectively.
 From 2009 to 2016, he was with Samsung Electronics as a principal and senior engineer participating and leading extensive R&D tasks for upcoming wireless applications including MIMO, wireless power transfer and millimeter-wave wireless solutions.
-As of February 2016, Dr. Hong is with the Department of Electrical Engineering at POSTECH (Pohang University of Science and Technology) as an associate professor.
+As of 2016 February, Dr. Hong is with the Department of Electrical Engineering at POSTECH (Pohang University of Science and Technology) as an associate professor.
 He currently holds Mueunjae Chaired Professorship.

 He has well over a decade of extensive research and development experience with primary interest in future wireless communication antennas and RF circuits, mesoscale and nanoscale transparent electronics, IoT/Wearable devices based on advanced electromagnetics and 3D packaging.
 Dr. Hong is one of the first researchers to pioneer the concept and design of millimeter-wave antennas and RF front-ends in the field of consumer electronics including mobile terminals and access points for the much anticipated ultra-fast broadband wireless solutions such as 5G and 6G.
 He has authored and co-authored more than 120 peer-reviewed journals, conference papers, two book chapters and is the inventor of more than 50 granted and 130 pending patents.